gradle/gradle/design-docs/publication-model.md

-* Has to be able to scale down.
-* Adapting between specific worlds.
-* Detangle incoming and outgoing.

 There are many shortcomings with the existing model and DSL for publishing.
 This specification describes a plan to implement a new publication model and DSL.

 The basic strategy taken here is to incrementally grow the new model along-side the existing model.